Updated on: 10/12/2021

-Washington state's insurance bad faith laws acknowledge a very important issue with regards to insurance companies and how they do business: If the only repercussion resulting from an insurance company’s failure to conduct business in good faith is to be forced to pay out a fair and reasonable settlement, those companies would become instantly incentivized to deny every single claim, forcing claimants to endure the litigation process for even minor claims.
+Washington state's insurance bad faith laws acknowledge a very important issue with regards to insurance companies and how they do business: If the only repercussion resulting from an insurance company’s failure to conduct business in good faith is to be forced to pay out a fair and reasonable settlement, those companies would become instantly motivated to deny every single claim, forcing claimants to endure the litigation process for even minor claims.

 Insurance bad faith laws are designed to serve as a strong deterrent for insurance companies to prevent them from acting in bad faith during the claims process.
 Knowing that there are penalties to be paid – for example, claimants can sue their insurers for bad faith, which can significantly increase the amount of damages the insurer will have to pay the claimant – for acting in bad faith has created a system in which insurers can be held accountable and suffer financial consequences for acting in bad faith.